stefan-beuchert/MovieRecommender/README.md

 and after some struggles at the beginning, I now see the advantages of pybuiler :)
    * My [build file](build.py)
    * The files for [automated documentation with sphinx](docs)
-   * An [example documentation](tasks/documentation/documentation.html), but it seems that github only shows raw html code.
-[This](https://htmlpreview.github.io/) webiste can help, to render the documentation even if it does not display everything correctly.
+   * An [example documentation](tasks/documentation/documentation.html), but it seems that GitHub only shows raw HTML code.
+[This](https://htmlpreview.github.io/) website can help, to render the documentation even if it does not display everything correctly.

 ### 6 Unit-Tests

 I made unit tests with the python unittest library.
-This are the two files that implement my tests.
+These are the two files that implement my tests.
 When building my project with pybuilder, all tests get run by default.
    * [unit tests I](src/unittest/python/modeling/model_training_tests.py)
    * [unit tests II](src/unittest/python/processing/data_processing_tests.py)

 ### 7 Continuous Delivery

-For the CD pipeline I made use of Travis CI.
+For the CD pipeline, I made use of Travis CI.
-Whenever I push new code to my git repo, a new build gets triggerd.
+Whenever I push new code to my git repo, a new build gets triggered.
 [This](https://travis-ci.org/github/stefan-beuchert/MovieRecommender) is the corresponding website for this project.

-More informations can be found in the [properties file](sonar-project.properties)
+More information can be found in the [properties file](sonar-project.properties)

-As proof, that my last build was succesfull, I embedded this batch:
+As proof, that my last build was successful, I embedded this batch:

 ![travis_build](https://travis-ci.org/stefan-beuchert/MovieRecommender.svg?branch=main)